-The irony is the folks coming here to find solitude in nature are finding beauty, but that beauty is surrounded with more restrictions than an average shopping mall.
-Fitting then that this painting location featured a steady stream of teenage girls taking selfies, having me take their selfies, talking about their selfies, good grief… where is the food court already?
+The irony is the folks coming here to get away from the urban madness are doing so in a park with more restrictions than an average shopping mall.
+It seemed fitting then that this painting location featured a steady stream of teenage girls taking selfies, having me take their selfies, talking about their selfies, good grief… where is the food court already?
 Oh wait that’s right, no food allowed here.
 Really.
 It’s a rule I found out later.
 One group of girls sat on a nearby bench talking for almost an hour weaving a conversation of spanish and english and laughter.
 As this painting neared completion one of them became very excited, “Oh my gosh, this was sooooo amazing watching you.
 I’ve never seen anyone, you know, paint, like, what they see, you know?
 I don’t know, it just makes me feel soooo calm, you know?”
-I do know, and it does make one feel calm, but I am very glad she noticed and thought it was pretty cool that she’ll see art differently from this day forward…